Fly over the Badminton Horse Trials course

 Badminton Horse Trials is one of the highlights of the equestrian calendar, and takes place in the grounds of the Badminton Estate near Bristol.

-Ahead of this year's event, which begins later this week, take a birds' eye view of the famous cross country course with this stunning drone footage.
+Ahead of this year's event, which begins later this week, take a bird's-eye view of the famous cross country course with this stunning drone footage.

 -